 - Contaminants are associated with tagged proteins: Add detergent and/or reducing agents before sonicating the cells or shortly afterwards if foaming is a problem.
-Increase the detergent levels (e.g. up to 2% Triton X-100 or 2% Tween 20) change the NaCl concentration, or add glycerol (up to 50%) to the wash buffer to minimize non specific interactions. - Change metal ion: The metal ion used may not be the most suitable, see Chapter 7 Optimization, on page 17.
+Increase the detergent levels (e.g. up to 2% Triton X-100 or 2% Tween 20), change the NaCl concentration or add glycerol (up to 50%) to the wash buffer to minimize nonspecific interactions. - Change metal ion: The metal ion used may not be the most suitable, see Chapter 7.